 By Sebastien Brosse

-Peristaltic (hose) pumps also maintain excellent volumetric consistency, making them ideal for the strict dosing and 24/7 operating cycles that can be required in wastewater-treatment applications.
-Peristaltic (hose) pumps are also easy to operate and maintain, and their reversible operation allows for pumping in both directions, if needed.
+Abaque pumps also maintain excellent volumetric flow consistency, making them ideal for the 24/7 operating cycles that characterize mining operations.
+The pump’s seal-free design makes it dry-run, self-priming and low-slip capable, and eliminates any potential leak or contamination points while simultaneously providing superior suction lift.
+Finally, peristaltic (hose) pumps are easy to operate and easy to maintain, and their reversible operation allows for pumping in both directions.

-A critical consideration when selecting the hose material is its “fatigue resistance.”
+Another consideration when selecting a hose material is its “fatigue resistance.”
 This trait defines how resistant to failure the hose material is as it runs through its millions of pumping cycles.
-A hose material that is susceptible to developing cracks and holes early in its operational life is not as desirable as a material that can reliably handle the demands of the repeated contraction and relaxation of the hose, especially when particulate-laden liquids are being pumped.
-The reinforced construction of the peristaltic hose and its use of rubber compositions (natural rubber, EPDM, Buna®-N, etc.) that have been specially designed for the stresses within the peristaltic hose allow for the optimum life cycle and performance.
+A hose material that is susceptible to developing cracks and holes relatively early in its operational life cannot reliably handle the demands of the repeated contraction and relaxation of the hose, especially when particulate-laden liquids are being pumped.
+The reinforced construction of the Abaque hose and its use of rubber compositions that have been specially designed for the stresses that are created within the hose allow for optimum life-cycle performance.

 This content is sponsored by Abaque.
 Sponsored content is authorized by the client and does not necessarily reflect the views of the Water Technology editorial team.